TahhanCoding/QuranCirclePractice/README.md

 # QuranCirclePractice
 ##  written by Ahmed AlTahhan

-This projects contains functions and demo experiments for what I did during localization of Quran Circle iOS Application.
+This project contains functions and demo exercise for my work in Quran Circle iOS Application.

 The localization is done generally in two files:
 * Localizable.strings for normal strings that doesn't have Plural format.